NII-cloud-operation/Jupyter-LC_nblineage/README.md

 }
 ```

+### MEME Branching Feature

+The nblineage extension supports MEME branching to track cell lineage when cells are copied or when the notebook environment changes.

+#### MEME ID Structure with Branches

+The MEME ID can be extended with branch information:
+- Basic format: `UUID` (e.g., `8f5c5fe2-71cc-11e7-9abe-02420aff0008`)
+- With branches: `UUID-branch_count-branch1-branch2-...` (e.g., `8f5c5fe2-71cc-11e7-9abe-02420aff0008-3-a3f2-bc1e-9d4a`)
+  - `branch_count`: Number of times this MEME has been branched
+  - `branch1, branch2, ...`: 4-digit hexadecimal branch numbers (max 10 kept, oldest removed when exceeded)

+#### When Branching Occurs

+1. **Cell Creation/Copy**: When a cell with an existing MEME is duplicated, the new cell gets a branch number added to differentiate it from the original
+2. **Server Environment Change**: When the notebook server environment changes (detected via `lc_server_signature`), all cells receive new branch numbers

+#### Server Environment Tracking

+The extension tracks the notebook server environment and detects changes:
+- Monitored properties: `server_url`, `notebook_dir`, `notebook_path`, `signature_id`
+- When a change is detected:
+  - The previous signature is moved to history
+  - All cells in the notebook receive new branch numbers
+  - This helps track when notebooks are moved between different Jupyter environments
+- The extension automatically manages MEME generation and branching during notebook save events

 ### new-root-meme command line tool

 This subcommand will make a copy of a notebook and reassign new meme IDs to the duplicated notebook and to the cells within it.